mjdecker/My-Portfolio/README.md

 A directory of my main programs that I have written

 # I am currently in the process of transferring old projects of mine to this repository.
 Apologies for how bare the repository is in the meantime.
+You can expect it to feature a more complete portfolio by October 12, 2018

 All source code contained within this git repostitory is entirely my own work.
     However, it may have been inspired by others and I have received help from others on much of my work.